-I have been further developing Virtual Quake (VQ) and have used it to produce earthquake forecasts and statistics for the California fault system - I am currently preparing a paper for publication with these results.
-I am proposing to build a VQ compatible Japanese fault system from existing geological data.
-Using the Texas Advanced Computing Center's (TACC) Stampede supercomputer, I will run high resolution simulations of VQ using the developed Japan fault model.
+I have been further developing Virtual Quake (VQ) and have used it to produce earthquake forecasts and statistics for the California fault system; the results of which have recently been published (see Biographical Sketch).
+I am proposing to build a VQ-compatible Japanese fault system from existing geological data.
+Using high-performance computing facilities at Tohoku University, I will run high resolution simulations of VQ using the developed Japan fault model.
 From the simulation data I will construct the earthquake statistics for Japan and produce an earthquake forecast.
 Given that much of the requisite data is in Japan and in Japanese, I must be in Japan collaborating with Japanese scientists and students to complete this project.